-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65) (U)
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)

 Light Infantry Brigade.
-On 7 May 1967, Mr. Harold A. Brett, Assistant Field Director, arrived from Pleiku and established a sub-station with the 3d Brigade, 25th Infantry Division.
+On 7 May 1967, Mr Harold A. Brett, Assistant Field Director, arrived from Pleiku and established a sub-station with the 3d Brigade, 25th Infantry Division.
 On 9 May 1967, Miss Ruth Welk, Hospital Field Director, arrived with the 2d Surgical Hospital to provide services for the staff and patients.
 On 17 May 1967, Mr. Herbert L. Redd, Assistant Field Director, arrived to provide services for the 1st Brigade, 101st Airborne Division.
 Mr. Redd remains under the operational control of the Phan Rang Red Cross office.
-On 11 June 1967, Mr. John Fapp, Assistant Field Director, arrived, making a total of one Field Director and seven Assistant Field Directors assigned to the Chu Lai office.
-On 1 July 1967, a sub-station was established at MAG-13, providing coverage for all Army, Navy, and Marine units in that area.
-On 14 July 1967, the Supplemental Recreation Activities Overseas Program was established at Task Force Oregon with Miss Anita Von Welksheim, Unit Director, and three assistants.
+On 11 June 1967, Mr. John Fapp, Assistant Field Director, arrived making a total of one Field Director and seven Assistant Field Directors assigned to the Chu Lai office.
+On 1 July 1967, the Supplemental Recreation Activities Overseas Program was established at Task Force Oregon with Miss Anita Von Welksheim, Unit Director, and three assistants.
 Initial reception of the program has been outstanding.
 Scheduling is on a weekly basis with one hour allocated to each company-sized unit.
 All units in the Chu Lai area, to include Navy and Marine units, and most of those at Duc Pho, have this service available.
 At the end of the reporting period, one Field Director and eight Assistant Field Directors were assigned to the Chu Lai Red Cross Office.
 During the period 1 May-31 July 1967, the following Red Cross services were provided Armed Forces and civilian personnel in the Chu Lai/Duc Pho area: